Queensland Camping

 Dundubara

-7kms north of Cathedrals on Fraser is another popular campsite called Dundubara.
-Dundubara is one of the few fenced camping areas available which keeps dingos out – these areas are recommended for families camping on the island.
+7 km north of Cathedrals on Fraser is another popular campsite called Dundubara.
+Dundubara is one of the few fenced camping areas available, which keeps dingoes out—these areas are recommended for families camping on the island.

 Read our full guide on camping on K’gari here.